 However, the virginity of a girl is a material fact, but it is not a ground for nullity of marriage under section 12(1)(c) of the Hindu Marriage Act (HMA).
 If a girl is a virgin at the time of marriage she is said to be chaste.
 She is unchaste if she indulged in sexual intercourse before marriage.

 Pre-marriage sexual intercourse or unchastity is no ground of nullity under section 12(1)(c) as well as no ground of divorce under section 13 HMA.
-Post marriage sexual intercourse (consensual sex) not amounting to rape is a ground of divorce under section 13 of the Hindu Marriage Act
+Post marriage sexual intercourse (consensual sex) not amounting to rape is called adultery.
+Adultery is a ground of divorce under section 13 of the Hindu Marriage Act.

-Surjeet vs Rajkumari, 1967 Punj; Raghunath vs Vijay 1972, Bom; the Bombay High Court held that pre-marriage unchastity of the wife though unknown to the husband at the time of marriage is not a ground of nullity under section 12(1)(c) of the Hindu Marriage Act.
+Surjit Kumar Harichand vs Smt.
+Raj Kumari; Raghunath vs Vijay 1972, Bom; the Bombay High Court held that pre-marriage unchastity of the wife though unknown to the husband at the time of marriage is not a ground of nullity under section 12(1)(c) of the Hindu Marriage Act.

 Chastity is a little personal quality, and unchastity at the time of the marriage does not amount the marriage voidable.
-Disclosing the fact of the affair is not an essential condition of the marriage.
+Disclosing the fact of sex is not an essential condition of the marriage.
 More importantly, the undeclared pre-marriage relationship does not necessarily prevent the woman from becoming a faithful wife.
 Also, she does not incapable to perform a marital obligation or beget the child.

 The reason for not recognise premarital unchastity as the ground of annulment seems that even a worst of woman may preform if disgusted with her former life.
 Therefore, the law does not impose a ban on the implementation of genuine and honest determination to lead a life of chastity and virtue.